bond005/seq2seq/README.md

 But I recommend you to use pip and install this package from PyPi:

 ```
-pip install seq2seq-lstm
+pip install seq2seq-rnn
 ```

 or

 ```
-sudo pip install seq2seq-lstm
+sudo pip install seq2seq-rnn
 ```

 ### Usage

-After installing the Seq2Seq-LSTM can be used as Python package in your projects.
+After installing the Seq2Seq-RNN can be used as Python package in your projects.
 For example:

 ```
-from seq2seq import Seq2SeqLSTM  # import the Seq2Seq-LSTM package
+from seq2seq import Seq2SeqRNN  # import the Seq2Seq-RNN package
-seq2seq = Seq2SeqLSTM()  # create new sequence-to-sequence transformer
+seq2seq = RNN()  # create new sequence-to-sequence transformer
 ```

-To see the work of the Seq2Seq-LSTM on a large dataset, you can run a demo
+To see the work of the Seq2Seq-RNN on a large dataset, you can run a demo

 ```
-python demo/seq2seq_lstm_demo.py
+python demo/seq2seq_rnn_demo.py
 ```

 or

 ```
-python demo/seq2seq_lstm_demo.py -m some_file.pkl
+python demo/seq2seq_rnn_demo.py -m some_file.pkl
 ```

-In this demo, the Seq2Seq-LSTM learns to translate the sentences from English into Russian.
+In this demo, the Seq2Seq-RNN learns to translate the sentences from English into Russian.
 If you specify the neural model file (for example, aforementioned `some_file.pkl`), then the learned neural model will be saved into this file for its loading instead of re-fitting at the next running.

 The Russian-English sentence pairs from the Tatoeba Project have been used as data for unit tests and demo script (see http://www.manythings.org/anki/).